 Was he losing it?
 His family worried about him enough as it was.
 And this was definitely not a subject that he could discuss with anyone he worked with without having to answer questions about his mental state or chemical abuse issues.
 He had taken enough psychology courses to know what the diagnosis would be if he told the precinct doctor that he was certain that some woman was calling out to him in his dreams and that there was a reason and a purpose for his finding and rescuing her in real life.

 He wasn't exactly a proponent of psychic readings, but he was open minded enough to consider seeking psychic help on cold cases.
 So maybe he should make an appointment with one- after all, dream and vision analysis was their forte, and they were certainly used to being discreet in dealing with weird shit.
 They could probably answer some of his questions like, did the fact that he'd touched the young woman mean that she was near to him in real life?
 If so, how could he go about finding her?
 Should he even try?

-Something soft and warm brushed against her bare ankles.
-Startled out of her self castigation, Miaka glanced down and straight into the blue-eyed stare of the feline sitting in front of her.
+Something soft and warm brushed against her bare ankles, startling her out of her self castigation.
+Miaka looked down and straight into the blue-eyed stare of the feline sitting in front of her.

 "I don't suppose you happened to have seen where I left my car keys, Mizu?"

-The Siamese gave her a baleful stare, then looked away.
+The Siamese gave her a baleful, unblinking stare and then looked away.

 "You know where they are, don't you?"
 His owner exclaimed.
 "If you do, please tell me!"